Motown legend Smokey Robinson sued for sexual assault

 None of the women is named in the suit, which is common in cases involving claims of sexual assault.

-Robinson's wife, Frances, who is also named in the lawsuit for allegedly creating a hostile work environment and ignoring her husband's behavior, told AFP the suit had come as a surprise.
+Robinson's wife, Frances, who is also named in the lawsuit for allegedly creating a hostile work environment and ignoring her husband's behavior, told Agence France-Presse (AFP) the suit had come as a surprise.

 "I'm as shocked as you are," she said when reached by telephone, but declined to go into details.